Bereta Detailed Gun Engraving

 The Mayflower connection

-Fifteen generations, and industrial-scale production
+Fifteen generations and modern production

 Competition and Olympic success